andermoran/AngularAdvice/README.md

 	this.myVar = event.target.value;
 }
 ```
 > TypeScript might complain about this syntax because it does not explicitly know that the event has properties we are assuming it to have.
-All TypeScript knows is that it is an event
+All TypeScript knows is that it is an event, not necessarily what kind

 ![TypeScript complaining about variable's vagueness](https://github.com/andermoran/AngularAdvice/blob/master/images/event_error.png)
 > Notice how `value` is red underlined